 We have also seen the rise of the ’boutique’ festivals – the one or two-day gatherings aimed at those with a liking for folk and often clearly aimed at the smocks and sandals fraternity.
 And I believe that Womad is still going.
 Music of the world.

 Local communities have come together to celebrate music – both in the urban areas – like the Clarendon Park events or those based in villages or the county towns like Market Harborough, Coalville or Loughborough.
 Eyres Monsell – with its annual Monsfest – was all about developing the spirit of the neighbourhood.
 Events like the Mela, Gay Pride or Caribbean Carnival celebrated the flavours of a particular cultural ethos.
 But still attracted people in large numbers from all walks of life.

-The recent indoor festival organised around the venues of the central Leicester area and the October Oxjam, put together a city-wide event that is focused on a particular area of the city.
-The Summer Sundae fringe nights were, in their day, hugely popular events that saw every venue in the city working together to provide a huge line-ups of bands and singers.
+The recent indoor festival organised around the venues of the central Leicester area and the October Oxjam put together a city-wide event that is focused on a particular area of the city.
+The Summer Sundae fringe nights were, in their day, hugely popular events that saw every venue in the city working together to provide a huge line-up of bands and singers.